Background pattern

 Melfalán Aspen should only be prescribed by a specialist doctor with experience in cancer treatment.

-Melfalán Aspencan be administered:
+Melfalán Aspen can be administered:

-• your weight or body surface area (a specific measurement that takes into account your weight and height)
+• your weight or body surface area (a specific measurement that takes into account weight and height)

-• other medications you are taking
+• other medicines you are taking

-• your illness
+• your disease

 • your age